 If you suffer from constipation, you probably don’t visit the washroom very often.
 If you don’t have constipation or diarrhea, for that matter, but still visit the bathroom numerous times a day, is that normal?

-When it comes to bowel movements, it’s hard to know for sure what’s normal and what’s not, because we’re all different.
+Regarding bowel movements, it’s hard to know what’s normal and what’s not because we’re all different.
 A person’s unique diet, physical activity level, and age can all contribute to how often one visits the bathroom.
 You may believe that as long as your stool is somewhat solid and of a healthy color, it doesn’t matter how often you go.
 However, if you go “too often,” regardless of what your stool looks like, something can be wrong.

 How many times a day should you poop?

 There is no absolute answer to the question “how many times a day should I poop?” or “how often should I poop?”
 As long as you fall outside the diagnosis of diarrhea and constipation, you have a normal poop frequency.
 Typically, pooping anywhere from three times a day to three times a week is considered normal, with most people pooping the same number of times and at a similar time of day on a consistent basis.

 A survey involving more than 2,000 people found the following results:

 - Almost 50 percent of people poop at least once a day.
 Another 28 percent reported pooping twice a day, and only 5.8 percent said they only poop once or twice a week.

 - Over 60 percent reported having bowel movements in the morning.
 Another 22 percent reported going in the afternoon, and only 2.6 percent pooped very late at night.